dannisliang/omniata-unity3D-plugins/README.md

 After building to an iOS project, open the project in Xcode and add the Omniata iOS SDK (iOmniataAPI.framework or the project folder, check this [link](https://omniata.atlassian.net/wiki/display/DOC/iOS+SDK])), and then build.

-Notes: b,c,d can be viewed [here](https://demo.panel.omniata.com/data_models/55-custom-metrics/developer_console?api_key_ids%5B%5D=1414) dynamically with the buttong click when the debug mode is true. e can be viewd in the Xcode console when the debug mode if false.
+Notes: b,c,d can be viewed [here](https://demo.panel.omniata.com/data_models/55-custom-metrics/developer_console?api_key_ids%5B%5D=1414) dynamically with the buttong click when the debug mode is true. e can be viewd in the Xcode console when the debug mode is false.

 The example project is developed and tested on an iOS device.